jericson/jericson.github.io/_posts/2021-10-21-day_in_reserve.md

 As we walked up the third base line past the Dodger dugout, Max Scherzer came out for his post-game interviews.
 He's slightly taller than I am, but there's something larger than life about seeing a ballplayer in person.
-He smiled and waved at the parent who reached for their phones to grab a photo.
+He smiled and waved at the parents who reached for their phones to grab a photo.
 And then he moved away while the stadium staff hurried us into the stands.
 We wandered around a bit, shopped in the team shop, took a few more pictures and walked back to